Grab to Promote Health and Occupational Safety Standards in Singapore

 Grab is also building a smart driver fatigue model that will automatically push out in-app messages to remind drivers to take a break when it detects that they are potentially tired.
 The algorithm will not only take into account the number of hours the driver has been on the road, but also includes telematics data, driver’s profile, time of day, rest between shifts and total number of bookings accepted.

 “Safety on the road begins with good health.
-We understand how draining it can be for our drivers and delivery-partners when they spend hours on the road to serve our customers.
+We understand how draining it can be for our drivers and delivery-partners when they spend hours on the road to serve our consumers.
 By ensuring their well-being, we hope our drivers and delivery-partners can stay safe on the road so that they continue to have sustainable income-earning opportunities to improve their lives and provide for their families.
 We are glad to be working with partners such as the Health Promotion Board and the Traffic Police to advocate health and occupational safety in the transport industry,” said Mr Lim Kell Jay, Head of Grab Singapore.

 With GrabFood growing in popularity since its launch earlier this year, the number of delivery-partners who utilise Personal Mobility Devices (PMDs) and bicycles to do the food deliveries has also increased.
 To ensure that GrabFood delivery-partners are conscious of the space they share with other road users and pedestrians, Grab has partnered with Unique Speed, LTA’s appointed training provider, to educate delivery-partners about the Active Mobility Act and Safe Riding Programme.